godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-7.md

 ![Documentation tooltip](/storage/blog/dev-snapshot-godot-4-4-dev-7/documentation-tooltip.png)

-### Baked Shadowmasks for Lightmaps
+### Baked shadowmasks for lightmaps

 Until now, you have always had to choose between fully baked or fully dynamic shadows when using LightmapGI.
 However, sometimes you want to have dynamic shadows up close where detail matters, but use static shadows in the distance where a low resolution is acceptable.
-Finally it is possible thanks the the hard work of [BlueCube3310](https://github.com/BlueCube3310) in [GH-85653](https://github.com/godotengine/godot/pull/85653).
+Finally it is possible thanks to the hard work of [BlueCube3310](https://github.com/BlueCube3310) in [GH-85653](https://github.com/godotengine/godot/pull/85653).
 You can now enable shadow masks while baking your LightmapGI to combine dynamic and static shadows for the best quality.

 Additionally, this allows you to drastically shorten the range of your dynamic shadows which is a very important optimization, especially for mobile devices.